-If you are looking for other indoor entertainment options with a sporty twist, especially if you are looking to keep the kids busy, check out Speedeezz Indoor Karting, a fun spot to get in a few laps around the track.
-And both AirFX and Skyzone offer indoor trampolines parks and obstacle courses when you and the kids need to burn off energy.
-The Playstation is another indoor playground and arcade that is also a big hit with the kids.
+If you are looking for other indoor entertainment options with a sporty twist, both AirFX and Skyzone offer indoor trampolines parks and obstacle courses when you and the kids need to burn off energy.
+The Fun Station is another indoor playground and arcade that is also a big hit with the kids.

 One of the most popular sporting events in the Cedar Rapids area is taking in a game at Veterans Memorial Stadium to watch the Cedar Rapids Kernels, a High-A afﬁliate of the Minnesota Twins.

 Just across the parking lot, and another season away, you can pop into ImOn Ice Area, aka The Stable, to watch the RoughRiders hockey team.
 Within the building, there’s also a public rink where you can do some ice skating of your own (year-round) or watch the Cedar Rapids Curling Club.

 At Hawkeye Downs Speedway you can watch high speed races—including stock car and street drag—on Friday nights throughout the summer for some fast family fun.

 If you’re into a different kind of lap around the track, stop by the Iowa Equestrian Center at Kirkwood Community College where you can check out some ﬁfty different shows—on both the indoor and outdoor arenas—throughout the year.